 I feel like categorizing it as a gin at all is a bit of a misnomer, due to its heaviness on the palate.
 I would almost classify it as a whisky, or maybe some brand new, yet-to-be-named hybrid between gin and whisky.

 In the glass, it’s perfectly crystal clear.
 And as you can see from the level in the bottle, we’ve been steadily working our way through it.
 It’s actually a nice sipper, but not what we would have expected from a gin.

 Mark and I tried to make Gin & Tonics with Vor, but frankly, found that it overwhelmed the crispness of the tonic.
 The addition of lime destroyed the uniqueness of the gin itself, and elderflower cordial or cucumber clashed with its woody notes.
 That’s not to say that it’s not enjoyable; but it’s almost a waste to try to make it into a summery, light G&T. I actually prefer it as a straight sipper, or perhaps in a heavier cocktail.

-Their website has some interesting cocktail recipes that we’ve yet to try, but I can see it working well with a dry vermouth in a gin martini.
+Their website has some interesting cocktail recipes that we’ve yet to try.
+But I can see this gin working particularly well with a dry vermouth in a gin martini.

 Pin it for later: